 - Capital projects are moving forward.

-- Community recreation programs are re-starting in outdoor settings, with lower class numbers and enhanced safety protocols in place.
+- Community recreation programs are running with lower class numbers and enhanced safety protocols in place, with the exception of indoor programs that are shut down due to public health orders.

 - The Fire Department has strict protocols regarding patient contact.